DevYuns/nest-graphql-prisma/README.md

 ├─ dist
 ├─ node_modules/
 ├─ prisma
-│  └─ migrations                           - prisma schema migration history
+│  └─ migrations                           - `prisma.schema` migration history
 │  └─ schema.prisma                        - Main configuration file for your Prisma setup(db connection, prisma models, prisma client)
-├─ src/                                    - Main source code folder │  └─ auth                                 - Authentication with `authUser` decorator and `Authguard` │  └─ common                               - common folder for reusable components like dtos & utils etc..
+├─ src/                                    - Main source code folder │  └─ auth                                 - Authentication with `authUser` decorator and `Authguard` │  └─ common                               - Common folder for reusable components like dtos & utils etc..
 │  └─ jwt
-│     └─ jwt.interfaces.ts                 - Interface for forRoot parameter.
+│     └─ jwt.interfaces.ts                 - Interface for `forRoot` parameter.
 Argument needed is injected in `app.module.ts` file.
 │     └─ jwt.middleware.ts                 - Decoding incoming token if request has token in headers and Inject user info extracted from token to request object.
 │     └─ jwt.module.ts                     - A JwtModule is dynamic module. so It can be created with cusmtom dependencies.
 │     └─ jwt.service.ts                    - Generate token and verify token